sapien99/configureight/README.md

 uppercase_something=$(${lowervasevalue}.upper())
 conversion_to_int=$(int(${eight}))
 ```
-In principle the python builtins are supported, but you can granularly configure the allowed functions using the configur8 config file.
+In principle the python builtins are supported, but you can granularly configure the allowed functions using the configur∞ config file.
 ### External script input
 You can pretty easy extend functionality with calling external scripts, fetching data from a webservice, doing some calculations or other stuff that its more difficult than just calling inline python.
 This example shows how to populate a config key with your external ip - using the api.ipify.org service.